suyiinang/website/content/posts/projects/05_predict/predict.md

 {{< img src="/posts/projects/05_predict/images/fig35.png" align="left" >}}
 *Figure 30*

-In order to find the best tree, we created 6 different decision trees model by varying the Nominal and Ordinal Target Criterion, Method and Assessment Measure.
+In order to find the best tree, I created 6 different decision trees model by varying the Nominal and Ordinal Target Criterion, Method and Assessment Measure.

-All trees were set at maximum branch of 5 and maximum depth of 11, except for tree 6, where we used the default branch and depth number – 2 branches and 6 depth.
+All trees were set at maximum branch of 5 and maximum depth of 11, except for tree 6, where I used the default branch and depth number – 2 branches and 6 depth.

 **i)	Nominal & Ordinal Target criterion**
 The choice of purity measure largely depends on the target’s data type.
-Given that our target is binary (categorical), the Gini Index and Entropy are more appropriate measures than ProbChisq (the 3rd option for Nominal Target criterion that we did not use).
-Hence, we selected these two for our decision trees.
+Given that my target is binary (categorical), the Gini Index and Entropy are more appropriate measures than ProbChisq (the 3rd option for Nominal Target criterion that I did not use).
+Hence, I selected these two for my decision trees.

 **ii)	Method**
-We used two methods – Largest and Assessment.
-The largest method gives the fullest tree, while the assessment method returns the best assessment value based on the selected assessment measure (iii) below, which in our study would be misclassification and lift.
+I used two methods – Largest and Assessment.
+The largest method gives the fullest tree, while the assessment method returns the best assessment value based on the selected assessment measure (iii) below, which in my study would be misclassification and lift.

 **iii)	Assessment measure**
 The assessment measure has 4 options – decision, misclassification, average square error and lift.
-Given that our target is in binary, misclassification and lift would be more appropriate measures for our decision trees.
+Given that my target is in binary, misclassification and lift would be more appropriate measures for my decision trees.

-The other two measures were not selection as (a) The ‘Average Square Error’ is more appropriate when the target is continuous, and (b) the ‘Decision’ measure maximises the largest average profit if defined previously, if not, the measure would be set to ‘Misclassification’ given that our data is binary.
-Since we did not define any Decision previously, the measure would revert to ‘Misclassification’ and would produce the same results as our ‘Misclassification’ trees, thus redundant.
+The other two measures were not selection as (a) The ‘Average Square Error’ is more appropriate when the target is continuous, and (b) the ‘Decision’ measure maximises the largest average profit if defined previously, if not, the measure would be set to ‘Misclassification’ given that my data is binary.
+Since I did not define any Decision previously, the measure would revert to ‘Misclassification’ and would produce the same results as my ‘Misclassification’ trees, thus redundant.

 {{< img src="/posts/projects/05_predict/images/fig36.png" align="left" >}}